 - Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services.

-Important Benefit Information for Enrollees with any of Certain Chronic Conditions:
+Important Benefit Information for Enrollees with Chronic Conditions

-- If you are diagnosed with the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for special supplemental benefits for the chronically ill: - Diagnosed with congestive heart failure (CHF), diabetes, or hypertension - Discharged from an inpatient hospital stay. - For further detail, please go to the "Help with Certain Chronic Conditions" row in the Medical Benefits Chart below.
+- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Diagnosed with chronic heart failure (CHF), chronic lung disorders, chronic and disabling mental health conditions, chronic alcohol and other drug dependence, autoimmune disorders, cancer, cardiovascular disorders, dementia, diabetes, endstage liver disease, end-stage renal disease (ESRD), severe hematologic disorders, HIV/AIDS, neurologic disorders, and stroke.